slerman12/Help-me/Philosophy/Velocity-Addition-Formula.md

 # Deriving the velocity-addition formula (most rigorously)

-In case the above derivation of the velocity-addition formula doesn't satisfy one's preference of rigor, here is a derivation of the velocity-addition formula from absolute scratch.
-This derivation is besides the point of the earlier disproof, and is constructed just as a simple but rigorous derivation of the velocity-addition formula, for educating and organizing's-sake.
+In case the above derivation of the velocity-addition formula doesn't satisfy one's preference of rigor, here is a derivation of the velocity-addition formula from absolute scratch, as a simple but rigorous derivation of the velocity-addition formula, for educating and organizing's-sake.

-## Definitions.
+## Definitions

 ### (1) Speed of light constant *in vacuo*, reference frame, and spacetime.